NVIDIA/NVFlare/docs/user_guide/poc_command.rst

 will stop ALL clients and server packages.

-This will not stop Flare Console. you will need to exit yourself.
+This will not stop FLARE Console. you will need to exit yourself.

 .. code-block::